 A secure connection is a safe connection.
 To make sure your wires stay put, it’s important to attach them properly.
 If you’re working with solid wire, use your pliers to bend a small hook or loop at the end.
 When you place this loop around the screw, make sure you wrap it clockwise—the same direction the screw tightens.
 This pulls the wire in tighter as you secure it.
 If you’re using stranded wire, it’s best to crimp spade connectors onto the bare ends first.
 This bundles the fine strands together, creating a solid point of contact and preventing stray wires from causing a short.

-Common Wiring Mistakes to Avoid
+Common 110 Plug Wiring Mistakes to Avoid

 Even a simple task has room for error, and a few common mistakes can cause big problems.
 The most critical error is connecting wires to the wrong terminals, like swapping the hot and neutral wires.
 This can disrupt the flow of electricity and potentially damage whatever you plug in.
 Another frequent mistake is looping the wire counter-clockwise around the screw terminal.
 When you tighten the screw, this can push the wire out instead of securing it, leading to a loose and unreliable connection.
 Taking a moment to double-check your work can save you from the headache of troubleshooting later or needing professional residential electric services.

-How to Test and Troubleshoot Your Work
+How to Test and Troubleshoot Your New Outlet

 You’ve wired the plug, and everything looks great.
 But the job isn’t finished until you’ve confirmed it works correctly and safely.
 Testing is a non-negotiable final step that protects you, your home, and your devices.
 It helps you catch common mistakes, like reversed wires or loose connections, before they can cause bigger problems.
 With a simple voltage tester or multimeter, you can get a clear picture of your work and have confidence that your new plug is ready for use.
 This process is straightforward and gives you the peace of mind that comes from knowing a job is done right.

-Test Your Connections Safely
+How to Safely Test Your Connections

 Before you plug anything in, it’s time to test your work.
 The safest way to do this is with a multimeter or a simple voltage tester.
 First, make sure no appliances are plugged into the outlet.
 Go back to your circuit breaker and turn the power back on for that specific circuit.
 Carefully insert the two probes of your tester into the outlet slots.
 For a standard outlet, one probe goes into the shorter (hot) slot and the other into the taller (neutral) slot.
 This simple check ensures the outlet is receiving power and is wired correctly before you ever connect a device.